8 min read

 If you want to know how to revive your sexless relationship, you first need to understand what’s causing the lack of sex.

-There are lots of reasons people stop engaging in sex.
+There are lots of reasons people why couples stop having sex.
 These range from psychological factors like depression, anxiety, and negative body image, to relationship factors like irritation and conflict.

 Even more circumstantial factors such as having a newborn baby, losing your job, or working hard to meet a deadline at your workplace — can all affect how much you feel like prioritising sex and having sex.